IamKAIF/TheBunker_Flappybirdclone/README.md

 # TheBunker_Flappybirdclone
-Please switch to master branch!
+Please switch to master branch to view project!